-To Check / Calibrate the 100% DO Saturation Point in Damp Air
+To Check / Calibrate the 100% Saturation Point in Damp Air

-- After calibrating with RapidCaL, remove the Probe from the bottle, wash in fresh water, then shake off ensuring there are no droplets adhering to the DO membrane. - Moisten a clean cloth or piece of tissue paper with fresh water and wrap it around the open end of the probe ensuring all the holes are covered.
+- 1. After calibrating with RapidCaL, remove the Probe from the cup, wash in fresh water, then shake off ensuring there are no droplets adhering to the DO membrane. - 2.
+Moisten a clean cloth or piece of tissue paper with fresh water and wrap it around the end of the probe ensuring all the holes are covered.
 Place the probe on a flat surface.
-Do not hold the probe, the heat from your hands will warm the probe up and interfere with calibration.

-- 3. Wait until the temperature and DO measurements are completely stable.
+Do not hold the probe, the heat from your hands will warm the probe up and interfere with calibration. - Wait until the temperature and DO measurements are completely stable.
 This is very important.
 If the DO measurement is 100% +/- 1%, there is no need to recalibrate. - 4.
 If recalibration is needed, refer back to the screen shown in item 5 above and select DO 100%. - 5.
-Wait while the Aquameter® carries out the calibration procedure. - 6.
-When the 'Calibrating 100%' screen (shown above) is displayed, press OK then ESC repeatedly to return to normal reading mode.
+Wait while the Aquameter® carries out the calibration procedure. - When the 'Calibrating 100%' screen (shown above) is displayed, press OK then ESC repeatedly to return to normal reading mode.

-Finally, if you have a Turbidity electrode fitted, you should calibrate the zero point now using fresh, still mineral water.
-Refer to section 16.4.7.
+Finally, if you have any optical electrodes fitted, you should calibrate the zero points now using fresh, still mineral water.
+Refer to the relevant sections in this manual for advice on zero point calibration of your optical electrodes.